 The Sacrament of Matrimony is a celebration of one person’s love and loyalty freely given to another until death.
 Marriage is a mirror of Jesus’ love and fidelity to the Church.
 Marriage is not only a celebration for the couple and his/her family but for the whole Church.

 The exchange of vows constitutes the Sacrament of Matrimony.
 This can be celebrated within the context of the Mass, when two Catholics are married, or outside of Mass in a mixed faith marriage.

 The couples are the ministers of the Sacrament of Matrimony.
 The priest/deacon serves as a witness for the Church.
 Some couples have a relationship with a priest or deacon from outside the parish.
-You may extend an invitation to him to preside at your wedding after you have discussed this option with, and have received the permission from, the pastor to do so.
+You may extend an invitation to him to preside at your wedding after you have discussed this option with the pastor, and have received permission from him to do so.
 Priests/deacons from outside Florida may need to obtain diocesan and/or legal faculties to meet civil and/or church regulations.
 Priests/deacons from outside who plan to preside are responsible for completing all necessary marriage preparation.